ThinkDataEd/curriculum/docs/unit2/practicum1.md

     ***Variable: daily maximum temperature***

-Remember, a statistical investigative question is one that anticipates variability in the question and then addresses the variability in the answer:
+Remember, a statistical question is one that anticipates variability in the question and then addresses the variability in the answer:

 Based on the data you chose (*Food Habits* or *Personality Color*), you need to: